luta-wolf/SQL_piscine/Day07/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL|

-Let’s make a simple aggregation, please write a SQL statement that returns person identifiers and corresponding number of visits in any pizzerias and sorting by count of visits in descending mode.
+Let’s make a simple aggregation, please write a SQL statement that returns person identifiers and corresponding number of visits in any pizzerias and sorting by count of visits in descending mode and sorting in `person_id` in ascending mode.
 Please take a look at the sample of data below.

 | person_id | count_of_visits |
 | ------ | ------ |